 Half Marathon runners will also be delighted to learn of a flat course today, especially those who have run on the 3 previous days.
-Starting at Iskaheen the course makes its way to the Rock Bar junction then onto Muff and the final straight of 9 mile along the West banks of the River Foyle, passing Quigleys point, on its way to the finish and final day of the Quadrathon at Redcastle Hotel.
+Starting in Muff village this is a flat straight course all the way to the finish line along the West banks of the River Foyle, passing Quigleys point, Redcastle and finishing in Moville.

 HERO - 105m Ultra

 The HERO will follow the exact route as the QUADRATHON CHALLENGE so course will be described per Marathon distance and you will receive a medal for each Marathon distance completed.

 Stage 1 – KINNEGO Marathon, – Moville via Kinnego to Malin Town